signalfx/signalfx-ruby-tracing/README.md

 - Passenger >= 5.0.25

 ### Supported libraries

+When interfacing with these web servers as a Rack application, configure [Rack instrumentation](#rack) and insert it as middleware.

 | Library                         | Instrumentation name                   | Versions Supported |
 | ------------------------------- | -------------------------------------- | ------------------ |